mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

 Now first of all, none of the above steps ever passed a string to the `exec` keyword or function.
-That's obviously true because that happens deep insight the Python interpreter unless you are using a Python written import hook.
+That's obviously true because that happens deep inside the Python interpreter unless you are using an import hook written in Python.
 But even if the Python interpreter was written in Python it would never pass a string to the exec function.
 So what would you want to do if you want to get that string into bytecode yourself?
 You would use the `compile` builtin:

 .. sourcecode:: python